Summer camp advice for Scouters from a former camp director.

 - Don’t over-do it and make yourself into a time bomb.

-- Camp staff members are totally dedicated to making your stay worthwhile.
+- Camp staff members are great people.

 Younger staffers are learning and growing just like your Scouts – be considerate and supportive of them.